-A civil jury in 1997 found Simpson liable for wrongful death and he was ordered to pay millions to the families.
+A civil jury in 1997 found Simpson liable for wrongful death and he was ordered to pay millions to the victims' families.

 In 2007, Simpson, a Heisman Trophy winner and former Buffalo Bills star, led a group of men into a Las Vegas hotel and casino to steal what he claims were his own sports memorabilia items, at gunpoint.